Mind-Depth/acquisition/Documentation/install.md

   virtualenv mind-depth
 ```

-To active and go in your virtualenv:
+To activate your virtualenv:

 ``` bash
 source mind-depth/bin/activate
 ```

-To install all the dependencies in the virtualenv:
+To install all the dependencies within your virtualenv:

 ``` bash
 pip install -r requirement.txt